Delibaa/SmartGrid/README.md

 # Blockchain-Based Energy Trading Architecture

-This project is a prototype of the paper "A Blockchain-Based Architecture for Energy Trading to Enhance Power Grid Stability", please find more details of this project in this paper if you are interested.
+This project is a prototype of the paper "A Blockchain-Based Architecture for Energy Trading to Enhance Power Grid Stability".

 ## Project Summary
 Store Smart Contracts: